 Research Design and Sample

 We conducted a qualitative research study to comprehensively examine the social identity of staff in a hospital work environment.
-Qualitative research frameworks require researchers to study phenomena in their natural settings; understand and interpret the world constructs of individual participants; attach considerable importance to personal knowledge, views and perspectives; and note the meanings attributed by participants to personal experiences (Creswell, 1998; Patton, 1990; Sabar Ben-Yehoshua, 1999; Shkedi, 2004).
-The interviews provided descriptions and examples that comprehensively revealed the phenomenon's complexity, including its causes and consequences.
+Qualitative research frameworks require researchers to study phenomena in their natural settings, understand and interpret the world-constructs of individual participants, attach considerable importance to personal knowledge, views, and perspectives, and note the meanings attributed by participants to personal experiences (Creswell, 1998; Patton, 1990; Sabar Ben-Yehoshua, 1999; Shkedi, 2004).
+Interviews provide descriptions and examples that can reveal the complexity, causes, and consequences of the phenomenon under study.

-Between January and March 2017, semi-structured, in-depth interviews were conducted with 30 participants in a medium-sized general hospital in Israel.
+Between January and March 2017, semi-structured in-depth interviews were conducted with 30 participants in a medium-sized general hospital in Israel.
 The hospital employs about 890 employees, including doctors, nursing and paramedical workers, and administration and maintenance workers.
-The staff included members of different religions and ethnic groups.
-The hospital is a peripheral hospital, typically catering to middle and lower class populations.
+The staff include members of different religions and ethnic groups.
+The hospital is a peripheral hospital treating mostly to middle- and lower-class populations.

-In accordance with previous guidelines (Bowen, 2008; Kerr, Nixon, & Wild, 2010), data saturation was reached after 30 interviews, when main themes related to the study (such as the dominant social identity, the perception of outgroups and issues related to contact) were repeated.
-Furthermore, and more generally, a sample of 30 has been acknowledged as being more than adequate for qualitative research (Mason, 2010).
+Consistent with previous guidelines (Bowen, 2008; Kerr et al., 2010), data saturation was reached after 30 interviews, at which point main themes related to the study (such as the dominant social identity, the perception of out-groups and issues related to contact) began to be repeated.
+A sample of this size has been acknowledged as more than adequate for qualitative research (Mason, 2010).

-The interviewee sample was drawn from various departments and sectors in the hospital (medical, nursing, administration and para-medical), and was intended to provide a wide as possible examination of the various levels of social identity.
-The interviewees were randomly sampled by the hospital administration in accordance with this qualification, and the research team ensured the sample reflected the sought-after diversity.
-Eleven medical departments, about half of the administrative departments, and about half of the paramedical departments, were represented in the sample.

-Thus, the respondents were managers and employees from different departments and ward levels as specified in Table 1.
-Fifteen of the participants were women, and 15 were men.
+The interviewees were drawn from various departments and sectors in the hospital (medical, nursing, administration, and paramedical) to provide as broad a perspective as possible on the various levels of social identity.
+The interviewees were selected at random by the hospital administration, and the research team ensured that the sample reflected the sought-after diversity.
+Eleven medical departments, about half the administrative and paramedical departments, were represented in the sample.
+The respondents were managers and employees from different departments and ward levels, as shown in Table 1.
+Fifteen of the participants were women and 15 were men.
 Job tenure ranged from 6 months to 40 years.

 [Insert Table 1 here]